Using Ansible#

 "

-In a multiple-head node cluster an updated git repository will be replicated to other head nodes in the cluster, so any client ansible_pull to any cluster head node will see the same playbook and the same commit history.
-This replication can require several seconds to complete.
+In a cluster with multiple head nodes, an updated Git repository is replicated to other head nodes in the cluster.
+Any client ansible_pull to any cluster head node sees the same playbook and the same commit history.
+Replication to other head nodes can require several seconds to complete.

-With the playbook now available in the git repo, configure the compute node to execute ansible-pull to download it at boot time:
+9. After the playbook is available in the Git repo, configure the compute node to execute ansible-pull to download the playbook at boot time using the _ansible_pull attribute:

 Either format can optionally end with "@<gitrev>", where <gitrev> is a specific commit, tag, or branch in the target git repo.

-You may now reboot the node and wait for it to boot to an up status after the playbook has executed:
+10. Reboot the node and wait for it to boot to an up status after the playbook executes:

 systemctl enable cw-ansible-pull-now